 This week, I reviewed the sites in reverse alphabetical order (Z to A).

 You know that I hold High School DxD in high esteem.
-In fact, I'll go so far as to say I think it's everything a harem comedy should be -- including some very dramatic elements.
-In Other Posts to Crow About 2019 Week 33 Edition, I highlighted a post by Dewbond on Shallow Dives in Anime that lauded the show's main protagonist, Issei Hyoudou.
-I typically don't feature the same blogger in two consecutive Other Posts to Crow About because I don't want to appear to play favorites.
+In fact, I’ll go so far as to say I think it’s everything I think a harem comedy should be — including some very dramatic elements.
+In Other Posts to Crow About 2019 Week 33 Edition, I highlighted a post by Dewbond on Shallow Dives in Anime that lauded the show’s main protagonist, Issei Hyoudou.
+I typically don’t feature the same blogger in two consecutive Other Posts to Crow About because I don’t want to appear to play favorites.
 But you know what?
 This post was such a perfect presentation of why High School DxD is the gold standard for harem anime that I had to share it.
-I think you'll be impressed by just how dramatically powerful the show really is -- despite it being a really funny comedy.
-Check out the article -- I'm sure you'll agree!
+I think you’ll be impressed by just how dramatically powerful the show really is — despite it being a really funny comedy.
+Check out the article — I’m sure you’ll agree!

 Have you seen The Melancholy of Haruhi Suzumiya?
-It's an interesting series distinguished by an amazing premise and fascinating characters.
-If you ask people who their favorite character is, I'd expect many to say the title character, Haruhi Suzumiya, or the male lead, Itsuki Koizumi.
-Since the days when I first watched the series (and I'm ashamed to admit I haven't quite finished it yet!), neither of them were my favorite.
+It’s an interesting series distinguished by an amazing premise and fascinating characters.
+If you ask many people who their favorite character is, I’d expect them to say the title character, Haruhi Suzumiya, or the male lead, Itsuki Koizumi.
+Since the days when I first watched the series (and I’m ashamed to admit I haven’t quite finished it yet!), neither of them were my favorite character.
 No, my favorite was Yuki Nagato.
-I could start listing the reasons why, but despite my tendency toward self promotion (sorry, but thanks for your patience!), I really am trying to direct your attention to some other amazing bloggers.
-In this case, Dave D'Alessio on the site Confessions of an Overage Otaku has a great post about Yuki Nagato and why she's so amazing.
+I could start listing the reasons why, but despite my tendency toward self promotion (sorry, but thanks for your patience!), I really am trying to direct your attention to some amazing other bloggers.
+In this case, the Dave D’Alessio on the site Confessions of an Overage Otaku has a great post about Yuki Nagato and why she’s so amazing.
 I mean, the post references Ghost in the Shell in a meaningful and insightful way.
 How cool is that?